 MOD RCC/8A6/21

-5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) feeder links for the broadcasting-satellite service.
-This use is reserved for countries outside Europe.
+5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) for feeder links of the broadcasting-satellite service must comply with the Plan and is restricted to countries outside Europe.
+(WRC-15)

 Reasons: The frequency band 14.5-14.8 GHz in Regions 1 and 3 is used by stations in the Plan or List of feeder-link assignments to the broadcasting-satellite service.
 Such use under the terms of RR Appendix 30A is reserved for countries outside Europe.